NickFDI/Random-Scripts/README.md

 # Hello and Welcome

-**This is a compilation of some random scripts I have made and used in the past, everything here is mine.
-If something here is not mine then it is posted here with the permission of the creator, and it credited fully.**
+**This is a compilation of some random scripts I have made and used in the past; everything here is mine.
+If something here is not mine, it is posted here with the creator's permission and credited fully.**

 ## Best Setup Practices

-Before running or modifying any of the scripts to fit your needs make sure to check to see if UFW is installed and running.
-Also be aware these are for UFW firewalls.
+Before running and modifying the scripts to fit your needs, check to see if UFW is installed and running.
+Also, be aware these are for UFW firewalls.

-To check and make sure UFW is installed and running you can use the following;
+To check and make sure UFW is installed and running, you can use the following;

 `sudo ufw status verbose`